-2010 HK\$ millions 2009
+2010 HK\$ millions 2009 HK\$ millions

-HK\$ IIIIIIOIIS HK\$ millions

 Profit after tax 25,580 21,200

 Adjustments for:

 Current tax charge 2,493 4,588

 Deferred tax charge (credit) 847 (92)

 Interest and other finance costs 8,476 9,613

 Change in fair value of investment properties (855) (1,117)

 Depreciation and amortisation 14,932 16,258

 Non-cash items (see note 33(e)) (3,757) (3,641)

 Share of associated companies' and jointly controlled entities'

-Non-controlling interests (2)
+Non-controlling interests (2) -

 Current tax charge 3,015 4,865

 Deferred tax charge (credit) 2,099 (1,267)

 Interest and other finance costs 3,830 3,412

 Change in fair value of investment properties (3,343) (546)

 Depreciation and amortisation 11,820 10,116

-EBITDA ^a 65,135 63,389
+EBITDA a 65,135 63,389

 Telecommunications CACs 16,013 16,544

 Share of jointly controlled entity's telecommunications CACs 4,327 2,456

 EBITDA before telecommunications CACs 85,475 82,389

 Share of EBITDA of associated companies and jointly controlled entities (37,597) (28,103)

 Profit on disposal of unlisted investments (236) (41)

 Profit on disposal of fixed assets, leasehold land and investment properties (549) (592)

 Dividends received from associated companies and jointly controlled entities 9,944 7,469

 Distribution from property jointly controlled entities 2,198 208

 Profit on disposal of subsidiary companies and jointly controlled entities (24) (8,166)

 Valuation gains on transfer of an available-for-sale investment to investment in associated company (see note 1(b)) (550)

 Other non-cash items 614 (103)

 59,275 53,061

 a EBITDA, included as a subtotal as supplementary information, represents the EBITDA of the Company and subsidiary companies as well as the Group's share of the EBITDA of associated companies and jointly controlled entities.
 EBITDA is defined as earnings before interest expense and other finance costs, tax, depreciation and amortisation, and includes profit on disposal of investments and other earnings of a cash nature but excludes change in fair value of investment properties.
 Information concerning EBITDA has been included in the Group's financial information and consolidated financial statements and is used by many industries and investors as one measure of gross cash flow generation.
 The Group considers EBITDA to be an important performance measure which is used in the Group's internal financial and management reporting to monitor business performance.
-EBITDA is not a measure of cash liquidity or financial performance under generally accepted accounting principles in Hong Kong and the EBITDA measures used by the Group may not be comparable to other similarly titled measures of other companies.
+EBITDA measures used by the Group may not be comparable to other similarly titled measures of other companies.
 EBITDA should not necessarily be construed as an alternative to cash flows as determined in accordance with generally accepted accounting principles in Hong Kong.

-$33 \quad Notes \ to \ consolidated \ statement \ of \ cash \ flows \ {\it (continued)}$
+33 Notes to consolidated statement of cash flows (continued)